xinkunwang111/ProMISe/README.md

 You can load the pre-trained model's checkpoint into `args.check_point_path`.

 ## 3.4 Evaluation
-You can change the evaluation model by adding these phrase in `args.net_name`.
+You can change the train model by input "eval" `args.TYPE`.

 1, `APM_resnet`: For only use APM with resnet34
 2. `APM_IPS_GT_resnet`: Use checkpoint trained in `APM_IPS_resnet`, but use GT to provide point prompts.